husarion/rosbot-docker/demo/README.md

 Your map has been saved in docker volume and is now in the `maps/` folder.

 ### 7. Localization on an already created map

-Deppending on the network configuration (LAN/VPN) execute the choosen pair of commands in the PC or ROSbot's terminal:
+Depending on the network configuration (LAN/VPN) execute the chosen pair of commands in the PC or ROSbot's terminal:

 <table>